 Yes!
-Regardless of who you choose as your Medicare Supplemental plan company, you can expect to see annual rate increases.
+You can expect to see annual rate increases regardless of who you choose as your Medicare Supplemental plan company.

-When can I enroll in a USAA Policy?
+When can I enroll in a USAA Insurance Policy?

-To enroll in a Medicare Supplement plan with USAA simply, give us a call.
+To enroll in a USAA Medicare Supplement plan, call us.
 If you prefer, you can fill out our online request form.
-We have licensed agents that can assist you with information and help you choose the right company for your individual needs.
+We have licensed insurance agents that can assist you with information and help you choose the right company for your individual needs.